 The laguna of Bacalar is just amazing!
 We arrived a bit before lunch time in Bacalar and stopped in Cenote Concalitos.

-The Cenote is inside Bacalar laguna and you can recognise it easily because you see a blue dark hole in the laguna’s water.
-Its average depth is around 30 meters, while the surrounding water is quite shallow (we could walk around for long distance in the laguna).
+The Cenote is inside Bacalar laguna and you can recognise it easily.
+There is a blue dark hole in the laguna’s water.
+Its average depth is around 30 meters, while the surrounding water is quite shallow: we could walk around for long distance in the laguna.